Monitoring the state of Yandex Data Processing clusters and hosts

 - Disk operations: Disk activity (ops per second).

-- Network bytes: Speed of network data exchange (bytes per second).
+- Network bytes: Network data exchange rate, in bytes per second.

-- Network packets: Network packet transmission activity (packets per second).
+- Network packets: Network packet exchange rate, in packets per second.

 Integration with Yandex Monitoring